Blockchain-Technology-Lab/consensus-decentralization/README.md

 ## Maintainers

-The tool is actively maintained by the following developers :
+The tool is actively maintained by the following developers:

 - [Dimitris Karakostas](https://github.com/dimkarakostas)
 - [Christina Ovezik](https://github.com/LadyChristina)

-*Note* : When opening a Pull Request, you must request a review from at least *2* people in the above list.
+*Note*: When opening a Pull Request, you must request a review from at least *2* people in the above list.

 ## License